TheFreezeTeam/TheFreezeTeamBlog/input/posts/TestCafe.md

 });
 ```

-Notice how you can actually store a selector for later use without a closure and they use async await syntax.
+Notice how you can actually store a selector for later use without a closure and that they use async await syntax.

 TestCafe is also free if you want to write code by hand.
-They have a paid version that will automate some of that with a recorder that is quite nice and it will generate the js files for you and really help with the selectors and test values.
+They have a paid version that will automate some of that with a recorder that is quite nice and it will generate the js files for you and really help with the selectors and test values, all in a nice GUI.

 ### How about Typescript?